 - Your YouTube video should not be set to "private."
 If it is, we cannot view it.
 If you do not want it to be public, please set it to "unlisted."

-- The video must include the Placement Assessment piece that everyone will use to audition.
+- The video must include the Placement Assessment piece that everyone will play.
 (It can also include the Ensemble audition piece.
 See below.)

 - If your child has considerable difficulty playing the Placement Assessment piece without help, please wait until next year to come to camp.
 When we receive this video, if our section leaders feel that your musician is not musically proficient enough to come to camp, we will contact him or her and ask him wait another year.

-- When you submit your audition videos, please use a couple of audition notes: Introduce yourself on your video.
+- When you submit your Placement Assessment videos, please introduce yourself on your video.
 For instance, you might say, “I am Scotty Greenstreet.
-I am auditioning for the snare drum line.”
+I am a snare drummer.”

 - Make sure that we can hear your name clearly in the introduction on your video.
 If we can't, please record the video again.
 It is not good enough for your name to be in the email or on the YouTube submission, it needs to be stated on the video.

-- You must audition on your instrument.
+- You must play on your instrument.
 If you are a drummer, you cannot use drum pads.

 - If you are playing an optional piece, make sure you state the name of the piece.